+This Week's Slides

+Class Slides for the Semester

 Two Fat Ladies slides

 (.pptx)

-[click \bigcap here]
+[click here]

 Whatever your take on obesity and the "obesity epidemic" in America, which is rapidly spreading to all of the industrialized nations of the world, the startling multiple paradoxes remain: in a world that produces more food than people need or can eat, two-thirds of the world's citizens are overweight while about 925 million people or so are undernourished while in America about 1000 Anorexics die each year of complication related to excessive weight loss thinking they are fat. . . .
 We'll have a look at these issues in Ch.
 8 of Eating Culture, "Gastro-Anomie: Global Indigestion?"
 For the present, to get your thought processes working on the many and complex problems associated with obesity, have a listen to what the Two Fat Ladies and Sherri A. Inness and Michael Pollen and others have to say next week and the week after.
-5. Readings for the Week Readings for the Semester
+Secret Ingredients: